Welcome fellow food explorer! I’m glad you’re here.

 Returning home to North America

-In the years that followed, I always considered myself a healthy eater and continued to take an interest in my food – but I was disconnected.
+In the years that followed, I always considered myself a healthy eater and cooked at home a lot – but I was disconnected.

 Fast forward to mid-2020.
-Cooking had become drudgery, the thing I did in order to be able to eat, but without enjoyment.
+Cooking had become drudgery, the thing I did in order to eat, but without enjoyment.

 A life-changing vacation

-In September of that year I took a vacation to the Pacific Northwest and spent a couple nights at a cute bed and breakfast near the Skagit Bay in Washington state.
+In September of 2020 I took a vacation to the Pacific Northwest and spent a couple nights at a cute bed and breakfast near the Skagit Bay in Washington state.

 Each morning the owners would make breakfast, and they were big on locally sourced foods.
 There was always greek yogurt served from mason jars and made by a friend of theirs.
 Blueberries picked from a field just up the road.
 Homemade granola, and eggs from their neighbor’s hens.